Why you should consider Africa as a Business Opportunity

 There are a few shortcuts to get started in Africa the easy way.

 The World Bank forecasts Africa’s agribusiness to be worth $1 trillion by 2030.
 60% of the world’s uncultivated land is in Africa and the agro-processing sector is set to overtake mining and metals in a near future.
-Technology has revolutionized the agricultural industry in Africa, which has enabled the few market players to produce on a massive scale at reduced cost.
+Technology has revolutionised the agricultural industry in Africa, which has enabled the few market players to produce on a massive scale at reduced cost.

 Investors in Africa often consider Uganda’s agricultural potential to be the best on the continent.
 With two rainy seasons per year and the temperature almost always constant, Uganda benefits from multiple crop harvest per year.
 According to the Food and Agriculture Organisation of the United Nations, the extremely fertile agricultural land of Uganda can feed 200 million people.
 Coffee, tea, sugar, livestock, edible oils, cotton, tobacco, plantains, corn, beans, cassava, sweet potatoes, millet, sorghum and groundnuts are among the wide country’s top sellers.